 Matt Mayforth (’12) teaches in Austria as Fulbright recipient

-Muskingum University senior Matt Mayforth will be spending a second year in Braunau am Inn, Austria, as an English Teaching Assistant scholarship through the 2012-2013 Fulbright U.S. Student Program.
+Muskingum University graduate Matt Mayforth spent two years in Braunau am Inn, Austria, as an English Teaching Assistant scholarship through the 2012-2013 Fulbright U.S. Student Program.

 The Fulbright Program, established in 1946, is the largest American international exchange program and is sponsored by the U.S. Department of State.
 The prestigious Fulbright U.S. Student Program competition offers opportunities for students and young professionals to teach in elementary and secondary schools worldwide, and to undertake international graduate study and advanced research.
 The Austrian Federal Ministry for Education, Arts and Culture is underwriting Mayforth’s Fulbright support.

 As a student, Mayforth has studied abroad at Muskingum’s partner universities in both Passau, Germany, and Toledo, Spain.
 On campus, Mayforth was involved in the German Club and Phi Sigma Iota, the international foreign language honor society.
 In addition, he was a resident of the university’s German House, and also actively engaged with both German- and Spanish-speaking students who have travelled to Muskingum from abroad.
 He now teaches German at West Lake high school in Westlake, OH.

 Karen DeBaldo (’13) received the Dr. Henry Ward Church Scholarship while at Muskingum, the highest honor granted by Phi Sigma Iota, the international foreign language honor society.
 DeBaldo, a German and education major, wass the second student at Muskingum to earn the Church scholarship, which is granted to only one student in the United States.